 Creatine monohydrate supplementation is recommended for all dietary types, including vegans and vegetarians, who may have lower muscle creatine stores due to the absence of animal-based foods.
 Taking 3-5 grams daily helps ensure optimal creatine levels and supports muscle growth, strength, and exercise performance, regardless of diet.

-If you have a history of falls or a family history of osteopenia or osteoporosis, consider 1.4 grams of protein per kilogram of body weight per day combined with resistance training to support bone strength and reduce future risks.
+If you have a history of falls or a family history of osteopenia or osteoporosis, consider 1.4 grams of protein per kilogram of ideal body weight per day combined with resistance training to support bone strength and reduce future risks.

 Some studies have used a creatine-loading phase for 5 to 7 days to rapidly saturate muscle stores, typically dosing 20 to 25 grams per day at the start.
 However, research suggests this step may not be necessary.
 If you choose to load, divide the 20 to 25 grams into 2 to 3 smaller servings to reduce the risk of stomach discomfort.